LOS ANGELES, Calif., September 23, 2019 – Gennadiy Golovkin still had the familiar smile on his face, but his words reflected a different story.

 After a media roundtable in Los Angeles in advance of his October 5 fight for the vacant IBF world middleweight title against Serheii Derevyanchenko at Madison Square Garden in New York, Golovkin was slowly making his way out of the room when he recognized and approached me.

 Reporters aren’t supposed to be part of the story; circumstances allow for this exception.
-Perhaps it’s the familiar face, having met Golovkin at his first West Coast media event in 2013 when barely a dozen reporters showed up.
-Perhaps it’s the different approach as one of few veteran female boxing reporters.
-Perhaps it’s the lack of a video camera.
-My best asset is the ability to shut up and listen.
+Perhaps it was a familiar face, having met Golovkin at his first West Coast media event in 2013 when barely a dozen reporters showed up.
+Perhaps it’s the different flavored approach as one of few veteran female boxing reporters.
+The lack of a video camera these days is also refreshing.
+It doesn’t hurt to have the ability to know when shut up and listen.

 Golovkin still loves the sport but hates the business